vladcc/aadt/README.md

 depth-first search(topological order/dependency sorting) algorithms.
 Visualisation is provided for convenience.

 13. Dynamic array - copies the data inside itself, grows automatically, supports online sorting.
 Not in the book, over engineered.
+Do not use.

-14. c_vector - a more general, usable dynamic array.
+14. c_vector - a more usable dynamic array.
 Not in the book.
+Use instead of 13.

 Algorithms